 Classic Vermont Elopement Ideas

 Trapp Family Lodge: This sprawling Austrian-style resort was founded by the Sound of Music’s Von Trapp family and lies just a short drive from Stowe Mountain Resort.
-The lodge boasts nature trails, extensive wildflower fields, a restaurant and bier hall, spa, and an outdoor wooden ceremony platform with breathtaking mountain views.
+The lodge boasts nature trails, extensive wildflower fields, a restaurant and bier hall, spa, and an outdoor wooden ceremony platform with breathtaking mountain views – all of which contribute to why it’s one of the best places to elope in New England.
 It’s the perfect choice for those who love the outdoors, or prefer to stay cozy by the fire all weekend.

 Mountain Top Inn: Mountain Top Inn is a venue that has it all in one place; located near Killington, VT the inn has multiple ceremony locations including its picturesque knoll, reservoir beach, outdoor stone patio, and any of its trailside cottages.
 The inn has an onsite spa and restaurant as well as multiple recreational activities, making it a truly lovely destination in any season.